Platform screen doors: France

 All lines of the VAL automated subway system are equipped with platform screen doors at every station, starting with Lille subways in 1983.
 Those also include Toulouse and Rennes as well as the CDGVAL and Orlyval airport shuttles.

-Paris Métro's line 14 from Saint-Lazare to Bibliothèque François Mitterrand was inaugurated in 1998 with platform screen doors manufactured by Faiveley Transport.
+Paris Metro's Line 14 from Saint-Lazare to Bibliothèque François Mitterrand was inaugurated in 1998 with platform screen doors manufactured by Faiveley Transport.
 The new station Olympiades opened with platform screen doors in June 2007.
 Lines 1 and 4 have been retrofitted with platform edge doors, for full driverless automation effective in 2012 and 2023, respectively.
 Some stations on Line 13 have had platform edge doors since 2010 to manage their overcrowding, after tests conducted in 2006.

 Since 30 June 2020, a new kind of vertical platform screen doors, called platform curtains, are being tested on the platform 2bis of Vanves–Malakoff station (in Paris region) on the Transilien Line N commuter rail line.
 The experiment should end in February 2021.
 Transilien said that they preferred platform curtains to classical screen doors for this line because the positioning of the doors is not the same across the rolling stock, and that they plan to install them in other Transilien stations if the experiment is successful.

 With the new Grand Paris Express, new stations automatically implement full platform screen doors, starting with the Line 14 extension from Saint-Denis–Pleyel to Orly Airport since 2024.